 It’s Saturday, never a good choice for going into Big Sur.
 Because of a client in the early afternoon, I can’t simply head out with no agenda and venture deeper into the region where the crowds are thinner.
-Repeatedly, I find myself bumping into my own reluctance over going.
+Repeatedly, considering this trek, I find myself bumping into my own reluctance over going.

-(That’s the story of my life, it seems, bumping into my own resistance, but I’m much better at dancing with it these days.)
+That’s the story of my life, it seems, bumping into my own resistance, but I’m much better at dancing with it these days.

 It’s early enough that I find parking close to the trailhead, an encouraging sign, and stepping through the gate, all seems quiet and uncrowded.
 Already there is a quickening in my core, a bubbling up of energy and excitement, and a little grin on my face.
 Oh yes, I needed this.

 I’ve not walked here since spring and I’m struck by how parched everything is.
-California is struggling in its fourth year of severe drought—half the state is on fire, it seems.
+California is struggling in its fourth year of severe drought; half the state is on fire, it seems.
 As I tread along the dusty trail with my senses cast wide to the late summer beauty, intent on feeling what surrounds me, what I most sense is thirst.

 I know that just ahead there is a small stream crossing, but even before I reach the cluster of leafy trees or see the water, I smell it—a cool, faintly sweet scent in the air.
 It’s surprising to me that the creek still flows in early September, especially when there seems to be virtually no water elsewhere in the land.
 Unbidden, a tender, strong gladness rises up in my heart, knowing that the wild ones—cougar, deer, bobcat, coyote, fox, badger—can find a drink here in this long, dry season.

-The path crosses this shallow waterway several times in the low reaches of the canyon, then follows alongside it as the rise grows steeper, finally leaving it behind and climbing up the ridge above the redwoods.
+The path crosses this shallow waterway several times in the low reaches of the canyon, then follows alongside as the rise grows steeper, finally leaving it behind and climbing the ridge above the redwoods.
 Approaching the second crossing, I hear the familiar sonic drone of bees, and the beekeeper in me rejoices with a smile as I scan for them.

-The water here is slow and barely three-inches deep, and the air is humming with thirsty bees as they alight on the sandy edge of the stream.
+The water here is slow and barely three-inches deep, and the air hums with thirsty bees as they alight on the sandy edge of the stream.
 Bees need water, too.
 I flash briefly back to living in southern Spain, to the rugged canyon behind our whitewashed farmhouse amid the olive groves where I often walked.
 High in the gorge, a stretch of the dusty path ran alongside an old acequia, still flowing, and there was a particular open, sandy section of the bank that was usually lined with wild honeybees.
 I would stop and crouch down to watch them, a hundred golden, furry bodies lined up on each side of the stream, drinking from the water’s edge.
+Marvelous.

 Ascending the gradual incline, with every step I feel my body, senses, and soul becoming more expansive.
-I’m sloughing off my troubles and irritations, the mundane work that has confined me, shedding a skin too small.
+I’m sloughing off troubles and irritations, the mundane work that has confined me, shedding a skin too small.
 I take longer strides, encouraging creaky hips to open as I consciously deepen my breath.
 Here, now, I am reemerging from the patterns I repeatedly slip into when I don’t dance, move, or get outside enough (something more than simply walking the dogs through the neighborhood).
 With every step, I am coming home to myself.

 It’s a wild soul morning, the very best sort.
 Already the cranky curmudgeon of me feels far away, left behind at the intersection of Rio Road and Highway 1, the last stop when heading south out of town into Big Sur.

-Just ahead is the spot where I will step off the trail, amble down a little side path and find my perch above the shady stream amid the redwoods.
+Just ahead is the spot where I will step off the trail, amble down a little side track and find my perch above the shady stream amid the redwoods.
 There I’ll slip off my shoes, and sit with pen and paper for an hour or so.
 Observing.
 Listening.
 Feeling.